dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 elements to an output stream.
 Like the functions that operate upon input streams, these functions hide the details of indexing, growing an underlying sequence, buffering for a file, and so on.
-For instance, the function `write-element`_ writes a single data element to an output stream.
+For instance, the function :gf:`write-element` writes a single data element to an output stream.

-The following forms bind *stream* to an output stream over an empty string and create the string “I see!”, using the function `stream-contents`_ to access all of the stream’s elements.
+The following forms bind *stream* to an output stream over an empty string and create the string “I see!”, using the function :gf:`stream-contents` to access all of the stream’s elements.

 .. code-block:: dylan